 There can be a significant deficiency of vitamins and minerals in early sobriety, and if it doesn’t become a priority when we quit alcohol, sobriety is much harder.

 Ensuring your diet is balanced is a simple way to keep alcohol cravings out of the picture, this includes eating a range of fruit vegetables, healthy fats and anti-inflammatory foods.

 9. Stop and Breathe

 Something that you should do often in early sobriety is to simply stop and breathe.

 Stopping and breathing, also known as mindfulness practices, can be a powerful tool in addiction recovery.
-Addiction often involves reacting impulsively to triggers and cravings, and stopping and breathing can help individuals pause and respond more intentionally.
+Addiction often involves reacting impulsively to triggers and alcohol cravings and stopping and breathing can help individuals pause and respond more intentionally.

 Stopping and breathing can also help regulate our emotions, and almost begin to shape our mindset in a more positive trajectory.

 Read more about mindset in this article – Changing Your Perspective – Understanding How Your Own Mindset, Thoughts, Habits And Belief Systems Shape Your Life

 Always remember that professional help is available if situations get too tough.